Geometry of Gaussian free field sign clusters and random interlacements: General renormalization scheme

 \item (Existence of a supercritical regime for $\nu>1$) Another simple consequence of Proposition 7.1 is that if $G$ is a graph satisfying \eqref{eq:Ass} with $\nu>1$ which contains a subgraph isomorphic to $\N^2,$ then, identifying with a slight abuse of notation this subgraph with $\N^2,$ there exists $u>0$ such that $\P^I$-a.s.,

-and in particular $u_*>0.$ In the proof of Theorem \ref{T:mainresultRI}, we only show that under the same assumptions there exists $u>0$ and $L>0$ such that $\V^u\cap B(\N^2,L)$ contains an infinite connected component, see Theorem \ref{thmconclusion} and Remark \ref{lastremark}, \ref{percoplanes}).
-Thus, \eqref{percoplanenu>1} provides us with a stronger, and easier to prove, result for random interlacements.
-Examples of graphs for which we can prove \eqref{percoplanenu>1} are product graphs $G=G_1\times G_2$ as in Proposition \ref{P:product} with $\nu=\alpha-\beta>1$ since if $P_1$ and $P_2$ are two semi-infinite geodesics of $G_1$ and $G_2,$ which exist by Theorem 3.1 in \cite{MR864581}, then $P_1\times P_2$ is a subgraph of $G$ isomorphic to $\N^2.$ Also, finitely generated Cayley graphs verifying \eqref{Ahlfors} for some $\alpha>3$ which are not almost isomorphic to $\Z,$ see Theorem 7.18 in \cite{MR3616205}, are covered by this setting.
+and in particular $u_*>0.$ In the proof of Theorem \ref{T:mainresultRI}, we only show that under the additional assumption \eqref{weakSecIso}, there exist $u>0$ and $L>0$ such that $\V^u\cap B(\N^2,L)$ contains an infinite connected component, see Theorem \ref{thmconclusion} and Remark \ref{lastremark}, \ref{percoplanes}).
+Thus, \eqref{percoplanenu>1} provides us with a stronger, and easier to prove, result for random interlacements when $\nu>1$.
+Examples of graphs for which we can prove \eqref{percoplanenu>1} are product graphs $G=G_1\times G_2$ as in Proposition \ref{P:product} with $\nu=\alpha-\beta>1$ since if $P_1$ and $P_2$ are two semi-infinite geodesics of $G_1$ and $G_2,$ which exist by Theorem 3.1 in \cite{MR864581}, then $P_1\times P_2$ is a subgraph of $G$ isomorphic to $\N^2.$ Also, finitely generated Cayley graphs verifying \eqref{Ahlfors} for some $\alpha>3$ which are not almost isomorphic to $\Z,$ see Theorem 7.18 in \cite{MR3616205}, are covered by this setting, as well as $d$-dimensional Sierpinski carpet with $d\geq4$, see Remark~\ref{R:extensions}, \ref{R:boundsierpinskicarpet}).

 Let us now sketch the proof of \eqref{percoplanenu>1}.
 Using the result from Exercise 1.16 in \cite{MR3308116}, which is given for $\Z^d$ but immediately transfers to our setting, we have for all positive integer $L,M$ and $N,$ since $\nu>1,$